UCM-ACM-BinaryDonkey/Fall-2016/README.md

 |   **Elan**       | **Paul**     |  **Phillip** |    **James**      |          |          |          |
 | :---------:  | :------: | :------: | :------: | :------: | :------: | :------: |

+Delta Branch is One Possible Outcome for the Beta Branch, It Holds What Ever Hasnt Quite bee Decided as a Group.
+But Rather is in the Ideas Catergory